trodney1/odin-recipes/README.md

-This is the description of the project.
-I am only testing to make sure everything is working properly.
+This project was to test my abilites to build an HTML document.
+I waa able to build three different recipe pages with my favorite recipes to make for my family.
+I went off of memory, which is why there is no quantities of ingredients.
+I am happy to see that despite the very simple look of each of the pages, I was able to complete them and build them from scratch.